UChi-ComPy23/final-project-group-1-2025/README.md

 - Gibbs sampling for spin configurations
 - Metropolis–Hastings (MH) sampling for Bayesian estimation of the interaction matrix
-- (To be completed) Pseudo-likelihood MAP via Proximal Gradient Descent (PGD)
+- Pseudo-likelihood MAP via Proximal Gradient Descent (PGD)

 Code is modularized under `src/` and fully tested with `pytest`.